Best King Size Memory Foam Mattress (2021)

 Below the adaptable comfort layer is the AS3’s transition layer of Affinity and HIVE® technology.
 This layer contains hundreds of hexagonal-shaped segments arranged in five zones—you’ll feel softness under your shoulders and hips, and firmness under your head, back, and legs.
 The HIVE® technology within this transition layer cushions pressure points and encourages spinal alignment to facilitate healthy sleeping positions and ease aches and pains.

 The final layer of the AS3 is sturdyBio-Core®.
 Bio-Core® is a durable base foam designed to evenly distribute body weight and resist sagging.
 With Bio-Core®, you can enjoy consistent support, and you won’t have to worry about back pain from soft spots.

 Every Amerisleep mattress comes with a 100-night sleep trial and a lengthy 20-year warranty.
-If you don’t absolutely love the AS3 after breaking the bed in, Amerisleep gives you the option to exchange the mattress for a different model or return it for a full refund.
+If you don’t absolutely love the AS3 after breaking the bed in, Amerisleep gives you the option to return it for a full refund.

 - Features responsive and breathable foam layers to prevent heat retention

 - HIVE® technology offers full-body support and eases discomfort